Contact Lenses

 Rigid Gas Permeable

 These are a mystic art and seldom taught at graduate level, however for many they are great to correct complex vision and high prescriptions.
+By using a corneal topographer we can maximise on the fit and vision.

 Scleral Contact Lenses